respeaker/get_started_with_respeaker/QuickStart.md

 ReSpeaker is set to Repeater Mode as default, and you have to connect it to an existing wireless network before enjoying the speech recognition with the Internet.

-When you first power on ReSpeaker, it will create a Wi-Fi network called "ReSpeaker_XXXXXX".
+When you first power on ReSpeaker, it will create a Wi-Fi network called "ReSpeakerXXXXXX".
 Here "XXXXXX" is the last 6 of your ReSpeaker MAC address, which is marked on the board.
 Connect your computer to this network.

 <div class="text-center">
 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/wifi1.png?raw=true">